Assessment Arrangements Toolkit

 Further information about visiting Assessment can be found in Guide for Co-ordinators on SQA Connect.

-Thanks to all centres who contributed to this resource.
-This toolkit will be continuously updated as centres share their practice with us.
-If you have any questions, or have something you would like to be included in the toolkit, then please contact your Liaison Manager.
+Thanks to all schools who contributed to this resource.
+This toolkit will be continuously updated as schools share their practice with us.
+If you have any questions or have something you would like to be included in the toolkit, then please contact your Liaison Manager.

 Related Information